-To demonstrate – and continuing on from my referring article – I am going to show you exactly how I discovered that my client, a local garage door company, was not being indexed for the search terms garage door opener repair on Google.
+To demonstrate, I am going to show you exactly how I discovered that my client, a local garage door company, was not being indexed for the search terms garage door opener repair on Google.

 Google offers an array of operators that assist searchers better filter the results that are returned to them from a search query.